jnmildner/practice_js_project/README.md

 First, think about what the final web page will look like.
 It’ll have the 10 ERQ items, each consisting of the item itself, followed by a 7-point likert scale with 3 labels: at the extremes and in the middle.
-Make a new javascript file in the js directory.
-This file will eventually contain a function that renders the ERQ items by placing them inside the div with id `root` in index.html.
-You can build up the study one component at a time:
+Open up the erq.js file in the js directory.
+In this file, you will write a function that renders the ERQ items by placing them inside the div with id `root` in index.html.
+You can build up the study one piece at a time:

 1. Use jQuery to inject a div element containing a placeholder for an ERQ question into the root div
 2. Expand this injected div to include a container element, a question text element, and a likert scale element